 OHSAS 18001 :2007 - helps organizations put in place demonstrably sound occupational health and safety performance systems.
 It is widely seen as the world’s most recognized occupational health and safety management systems standard.

-R2 :2008 - sets forth requirements relating to environmental, health, safety, and security aspects of electronics recycling.
+R2 :2013 - sets forth requirements relating to environmental, health, safety, and security aspects of electronics recycling.
 R2 also requires e-recyclers to assure that toxic material streams are managed safely and responsibly by downstream vendors - all the way to final disposition.
+Read more at https://sustainableelectronics.org/

 The certification documents for the Ohio facility can be viewed HERE.